 Fulfillment by Amazon (FBA) makes it easy for sellers to outsource storage and fulfillment.
-But this perk is bound by Amazon restock limits.
+But this perk is bound by Amazon restock limit.
 This is the threshold set for the products sellers can store in fulfillment centers.

 Back in 2020, Amazon set new restock limits for FBA sellers.
 These changes aimed to avoid potential pitfalls during the holiday season.
 In 2021, the retail giant announced the new Amazon storage limits for retail sellers in response to the growing number of fulfillment centers in the USA to 33 – each one with a total storage capacity of 35 million cubic feet!

 Now, the retail giant introduced some new changes to its restock policy.
 It’s crucial that sellers keep track of these updates, so it won’t affect their current storage levels and hurt their long-term sales.

-Here’s a rundown of these new Amazon restock limits.
+Here’s a rundown of these new Amazon restock limit.

 What is Amazon Restock Limit?

 As its name states it, this is the limit set by Amazon for any FBA storage in their fulfillment center.
 So, if you own a low-selling product, you won’t be able to restock until you sell those units and get them out of the warehouse.

 The retail giant set the ASIN-level quantity limit to only 200 units in 2020.
 This move made it harder for sellers to launch new items.

 Now, the marketplace outlined some new changes regarding new Amazon restock limits in February 2022.

 For starters, sellers have no ASIN-level restrictions anymore.
 However, they now have storage-level limitations.
-This means that Amazon restock limits now depend on the restock limit criteria you fall into, and your storage type:
+This means that the Amazon restock limit now depends on the restock limit criteria you fall into, and your storage type:

 Restock thresholds also depend on volume (measured by cubic feet), and on the stock in transit to the fulfillment center.